andersaamodt/declaration-of-individual-emancipation/README.md

 ### Usage

-To generate a PDF of the Declaration:
+To generate your own PDF of the Declaration from `declaration.md`:

 ```bash
 ./render.sh